astropy/specreduce/docs/contributing.rst

 3. Commit your changes with a clear message describing what you did.
 4. Open a pull request to the main repository.

-..
-If you’re unsure how to start, you can look for issues labeled
-.. ``good first issue`` or ``help wanted`` — these are designed to be approachable even for
-.. first-time contributors.

 Contribute Tutorials and Examples
 ---------------------------------